 A series is a long-term investment that is built for long-term results.
 If you must measure short-term success, use brand awareness metrics such as views to prove your concept and engagement metrics such as comments and social shares to see if you’ve touched on conversation-worthy topics.
 We’re also big fans of the “Time Watched” metric.
 In other words, how many minutes did people spend with your brand?
 Looking at the Time Watched metric helps you focus on what types of content your audience has meaningfully, voluntarily engaged with.

 Similar to video series, full-length features and documentaries are bets on your own creativity and deep investments in your brand.
 And just like video series, full-length films are smart investments, too.
 Streaming has made long-form video extremely popular — after all, your customers and potential customers are more open to watching videos now than ever before.
 So, why not reach out to them with a full-length film?

-You don’t have to be as big or as well-known of a brand as Patagonia to produce a feature-length film.
-You just need the right resources, a lot of expertise, and one bright idea.
+You don’t have to be as big or as well-known of a brand as Salesforce to produce a feature-length film.
+You just need the right resources, a passion for storytelling, and one bright idea.

 Production time for a feature-length film varies.
 If you have a team working on it full-time, you can probably complete it faster.
 We recommend planning to work on it for at least 6 months to a year, again, depending on how many resources you have at your disposal.

 A feature-length film, by definition, runs at least 40 minutes.
 One film data scientist found that the median run time of the highest-grossing US films between 1994–2015 was 110 minutes, so make of that what you will!